In the time of crisis, UALR will follow the Emergency Management Plan to ensure the safety of our campus community.

 The ERT may also employ other methods for notifying those within the university community including telephone calling lists, public announcement systems, cell phones, two-way radios, DPS Officers and other university personnel.

-The Office of Communications serves as the authorized spokesperson for the university.
+The Office of Communications and Marketing serves as the authorized spokesperson for the university.
 All public information must be coordinated and disseminated by Communications staff with assistance from other university departments and/or personnel.

 University policy requires that only certain administrators may speak on behalf of the university.
 These spokespersons are the chancellor, communications director, or the provost.
 These administrators may designate others as spokespersons.